 The mission of Grace Bible College is Graduating Godly Individuals Prepared to Serve Christ in Church and Society.
 As students work toward this end, it is expected that they will be people with character in who they are, competence in what they do, compassion as they relate to others and commitment to the gaining of knowledge and wisdom.

+Grace Bible College Institutional Learning Outcomes

 The following outcomes are expected of all Grace Bible College students.
 In addition to these institutional outcomes, each degree program has specific outcomes which build upon and enhance these outcomes.

-- 1. KNOWING Students will increase their knowledge of God's Word since this is foundational for all contained in Christian character.
-While God's Word is given as special revelation, we also understand the need to grasp God's general revelation through creation which leads students to pursue a broad understanding of humanity.
-In a world of competing truth claims, students must be able to think critically and creatively as they acquire knowledge needed for life and work. - a.
-Increasing Knowledge of God's Word: ability to increasingly understand the Bible as God's Word revealed to man throughout history - b.
-Understanding of Humanity: an expanding awareness and appreciation of humanity's social, emotional, historical, ethical, and physical development - c.
-Critical and Creative Thinking: ability to understand, apply, analyze, and evaluate concepts and beliefs as well as formulate clear expressions of one's own concepts and beliefs - d.
-Knowledge Acquisition: the ability to locate, evaluate and benefit from information needed to navigate life and work - 2.
-BEING Students will be people of strong character who are able to apply God's Word to their lives from the foundation of a Christian worldview resulting in behavior which is ethically sound and relationships which honor God. - a.
-Applying the Word of God to life: the ability to correctly understand God's Word and the principles from which we draw guidance and wisdom for the questions of life - b.
-Christian Worldview: an understanding of God's creation, the sinfulness of mankind, and the outworking of God's redemptive plan through human history - c.
-Ethical Sound Behavior: the ability to recognize difficult life situations and make right and just choices based on ethical standards and the Word of God
+KNOWING - Students will increase their knowledge of God's word since this is foundational for all contained in Christian character.
+While God's word is given as special revelation, we also understand the need to grasp God's general revelation through creation which leads students to pursue a broad understanding of humanity.
+In a world of competing truth claims, students must be able to think critically and creatively as they acquire knowledge needed for life and work.

+- K.1 Increasing Knowledge of God's Word: ability to increasingly understand the Bible as God's Word revealed to man throughout history - K.2 Understanding of Humanity: an expanding awareness and appreciation of humanity's social, emotional, historical, ethical, and physical development - K.3 Critical and Creative Thinking: ability to understand, apply, analyze, and evaluate concepts and beliefs as well as formulate clear expressions of one's own concepts and beliefs K.4 Knowledge Acquisition: the ability to locate, evaluate and benefit from information needed to navigate life and work - BEING Students will be people of strong character who are able to apply God's Word to their lives from the foundation of a Christian worldview resulting in behavior which is ethically sound and relationships which honor God. - B.1 Applying the Word of God to life: the ability to correctly understand God's Word and the principles from which we draw guidance and wisdom for the questions of life - B.2 Christian Worldview: an understanding of God's creation, the sinfulness of mankind, and the outworking of God's redemptive plan through human history - B.3 Ethical Sound Behavior: the ability to recognize difficult life situations and make right and just choices based on ethical standards and the Word of God - B.4 God Honoring Relationships: ability to engage people in relationships which admonish and edify all parties for the glory of God